November 28, 2025

 2. Strengthen the muscles that support your hips

 Strong glutes, core, and pelvic floor muscles help stabilize your hips and reduce strain³.
 Simple exercises such as bridges, wall sits, or side-lying leg lifts can help rebuild strength.
-Strengthening consistently, even twice a week, often leads to noticeable improvement.
-If you want structure or guidance, Move offers personalized strength and mobility plans that adjust to your comfort level.
+If you want more personalized support, Bloom offers women’s health care from home with guidance that can help you better understand how pelvic, core, and whole-body changes may affect comfort during menopause.

 3. Support your tissues with nourishing foods and hydration